Sainte-Adèle: History

 In 1842 Augustin-Norbert Morin purchased land in the area that would become Sainte-Adèle for 8¢ per arpent, which colonists arriving soon after then purchased from him for $8 CAD per arpent.
 The town of Sainte-Adèle was founded in 1855.
 A rail line was constructed and the first Canadian Pacific Railway train arrived in the town in 1891.
 The railway was used primarily to transport wood, cattle, dairy products, and mail.

 The development and growth of the village of Sainte Adele began in 1938 with the opening of Le Chantecler Hotel[8], a 45-room inn on the shores of Lac Rond.
-It grew into a beautiful world class resort and convention centre.
+It grew into a resort and convention centre.
 The Chantecler hotel was closed in 2018 and demolished in 2020.

 In 1939 this was followed by the development of the Ste.
 Adele Lodge in the centre of the community.
 The history on the location of the Ste.
 Adele Lodge[9] actually dates back to 1910 when the site at the top of the big hill was developed and occupied by l’Hotel Rochon from 1910-1928.
 In 1928 its name was changed to La Maison Blanche and it operated until 1939.
 In late 1939 a Montreal businessman, Tom G. Potter, bought the old La Maison Blanche, demolished it and in its place built the Ste.
 Adele Lodge.

 The hotel consisted of the main building with an attached structure called the Red Room, which was a dance hall and got its name from the red cement polished floor.
 Facing north behind the main hotel was a building called The Cedars with deluxe hotel rooms and on the right, a building called The Pines containing less expensive rooms.
 The swimming pool with its three diving boards was the largest pool in Quebec outside Montreal.
 Mr. Potter also developed two ski hills, Hills 40 and 80, where the initial charge for day skiing was $0.50.